Team Leader Training

 Orientation Week (O-Week) is a mixture of simulation (hands-on) training and debriefing (classroom and small group instruction)

-Within the tribes, ambassadors serve as hands-on coaches when teams are in simulation.
+Within the tribes, tribe coaches serve as hands-on coaches when teams are in simulation.

 Each Tribe has their own ‘squad’ of Polis that will be present with the team throughout to week.
 Polis are coaches for the teams, training students to responsibly and respectfully interact with different government authorities in the countries they will travel to.